ElyesBerriri/employee-management-app/README.md

 `spring.sql.init.mode=always`
 `backend.app.jwtSecret=IUzI1NiJ9eyJJc3N1ZXIiOiJJc3N1ZXIiLCJVc2VybmFtZSI6IkphdmFJblVzZSIsImV4cCI6MTY4MDU5NDI1MiwiaWF0IjoxNjgwNTk0M`
 `backend.app.jwtExpirationMs=300000`
+### Notes:
-### Note : Don't forget to replace your database credentials instead of mine in the previous lines.
+- Don't forget to replace your database credentials instead of mine in the previous lines.
+- If you want to run the app without docker you should change the host (host.docker.internal) to your host (default: localhost).

 ## Running the Application